cwarstler24/pet-battler/README.md

-# 🎮 Pet Battler - Tournament Arena
+# 🎮 Creature Battler - Tournament Arena

 A turn-based creature battle game featuring tournament-style gameplay, AI opponents, and strategic combat mechanics.
 Build your ultimate creature, allocate stats wisely, and fight your way to become the tournament champion!